-Pre-Entry and Entry qualifications are unregulated and are designed to build confidence in speaking, listening, reading and responding amongst young learners in a primary school setting.
-These qualifications can help learners progress to the Foundation qualifications at Level 1 (Grade 1 to Grade 3), Intermediate qualifications at Level 2 (Grade 4 and Grade 5), and Advanced qualifications at Level 3 (Grade 6 and Grade 8).
-Foundation, Intermediate and Advanced qualifications are regulated by Ofqual, Qualifications Wales (QiW) and the Council for the Curriculum, Examinations and Assessment (CCEA).
+ESB International unregulated Pre-Entry and Entry qualifications are designed for younger learners to develop confidence in speaking, listening, reading and responding.
+Learners may then progress to the Foundation qualifications at Level 1 (Grades 1-3), the Intermediate qualifications at Level 2 (Grades 4-5), and the Advanced qualifications at Level 3 (Grades 6 and 8).
+However, no prior knowledge or understanding is required; learners may enter at any level.